 Removing clutter from your home can be a daunting task.
 If you don’t keep up with getting rid of “stuff” as you get more “stuff”, such as mail, paperwork, magazines, clothes, shoes or items sitting around your house, things will keep accumulating and piling up, and your house will become more and more cluttered.

 There are ways to remove clutter and have a less clutter home so your home will be welcoming and relaxing.
 You should obtain three large boxes and mark each one.
 One should say, keep; the second, sell; and the third, throw away.
 Now you’re ready to get started.
 Make three piles on the floor, then decide which pile goes in each of the marked boxes.
-Set a time limit and take a break every once in a while, so you won’t get stressed.
+Set a time limit and take a break every once in a while, so you will not get stressed.

 What is Clutter a Sign of?